KostasKoyias/Classification-Algorithms/README.md

 * **Search Method**

   In order to get optimal performance the nearest neighbors were found, using a **Kd-tree**.

+### Support Vector Machines

+  This is a linear classifier dividing instances into two categories trying to maximize the gap in between them, using most of the available resources to train the model.
+After that, classification is extremely fast as we will see later on.
+Not many attributes to set here, default values where mainly used.

+### Decision Trees

+   Another eager classifier, using a tree where leaves represent class labels and branches represent conjunctions of features that lead to those class labels.

+Lastly, a common attribute shared amongst all of the above is the mis-classification cost.
+Assigning label 'benign' to a sick person is a lot more serious and might turn out fatal, while mis-classifying a healthy person to be sick is not equally bad.
+So a the same cost matrix indicating just that was used for each and every one of them.

 ___

 ## How it works

-The only tool used throughout the project is MATLAB and the main script is *analysis.m*.
+The only tool used throughout the project is MATLAB and the main script is *runClassifier.m*.
 This script:

 * accepts a path as an argument, and the name of the classifier as a string.
 Options are: